Staphylococcus pseudintermedius

-Staphylococcus pseudintermedius is a gram positive coccus bacteria of the genus Staphylococcus found worldwide.
+Staphylococcus pseudintermedius is a gram-positive spherically shaped bacterium of the genus Staphylococcus found worldwide.
 It is primarily a pathogen for domestic animals, but has been known to affect humans as well.
-S. pseudintermedius is an opportunistic pathogen that secretes immune modulating virulence factors, has many adhesion factors, and the potential to create biofilms, all of which help to determine the pathogenicity of the bacterium.
-Diagnoses of Staphylococcus pseudintermedius have traditionally been made using cytology, plating, and biochemical tests.
+S. pseudintermedius is an opportunistic pathogen that secretes immune-modulating virulence factors, has many adhesion factors, and the potential to create biofilms, all of which help to determine the pathogenicity of the bacterium.
+Diagnoses of S. pseudintermedius have traditionally been made using cytology, plating, and biochemical tests.
 More recently, molecular technologies like MALDI-TOF, DNA hybridization and PCR have become preferred over biochemical tests for their more rapid and accurate identifications.
 This includes the identification and diagnosis of antibiotic resistant strains.

 Morphology and classification

 Staphylococci spp. are a genus of gram positive cocci of 0.5 - 1 μm diameter.
 Staphylococcus pseudintermedius is a non-motile and non-spore forming, facultatively anaerobic bacterium.
 It appears primarily as grape-like clusters morphologically, but can also be seen as individual or paired cocci.
-This clustered configuration, as well as the positive catalase test, differentiates staphylococci spp. from streptococci spp., which manifests in chains.
-Due to its ability to clot blood, S. pseudintermedius subcategorized into a group of coagulase positive (CoPS) staphylococci.
+This clustered configuration, as well as the positive catalase test, differentiates Staphylococcus spp. from Streptococcus spp., which manifests in chains.
+Due to its ability to clot blood, S. pseudintermedius is subcategorized into a group of coagulase positive (CoPS) staphylococci.
 CoPS strains typically express more virulence factors.
 This CoPS characteristic is a contributing factor to its biochemical similarities to S.aureus.

-Staphylococcal organisms belong to a more encompassing Staphylococcaceae family of organisms.
-S. aureus and S. epidermidis are other notable species which fall into the same genus as S. pseudintermedius, under this taxonomic categorization.
-S. pseudintermedius, S. intermedius, and S. delphini are largely phenotypically indiscriminate and therefore comprise the 'Staphylococcus intermedius group' of organisms.
+Staphylococcal organisms belong to the Staphylococcaceae family.
+S. aureus and Staphylococcus epidermidis are other notable species which fall into the same genus as S. pseudintermedius, under this taxonomic categorization.
+S. pseudintermedius, Staphylococcus intermedius, and Staphylococcus delphini are largely phenotypically indiscriminate and therefore comprise the 'Staphylococcus intermedius group' of organisms.
 Biochemical properties of these three organisms place them as an intermediate between S. aureus and S. epidermidis.

-Staphylococcus pseudintermedius was first identified as a novel species in 2005 using 16S rRNA sequencing of the tRNA intergenic length polymorphisms of the AJ780976 gene loci.
+Staphylococcus pseudintermedius was first identified as a novel species in 2005 using 16S rRNA gene sequencing of the tRNA intergenic length polymorphisms of the AJ780976 gene loci.
 Differing strains of S. pseudintermedius, LMG 22219 - LMG 22222, have been identified in various species: cat, horse, dog, and parrot, respectively.
 These strains comprise a Staphylococcal species that is distinct from other species within the genus, as distinguished by DNA hybridizations of genome sequences.
-Previously, many S. pseudintermedius infections or isolates were identified as S. intermedius, before its identification as a distinct taxonomic species.
+Previously, many S. pseudintermedius infections or isolates were identified as Staphylococcus intermedius, before its identification as a distinct species.

-Isolation of S. pseudintermedius from the skin and mucosa of healthy canine can be between 20-90%, with these frequencies being reduced in healthy felines to 5-45%.
-It is the most commonly identified Staphylococcal organism in these veterinary species.
-S. pseudintermedius is classified as a biocontainment risk level 2 organisms due to its moderately pathogenic characteristics.
+Isolation of S. pseudintermedius from the skin and mucosa of healthy canine can be between 20 and 90%, with these frequencies being reduced in healthy felines to 5-45%.
+It is the most commonly identified Staphylococcus spp. in these animal species.
+S. pseudintermedius is classified as a biocontainment risk level 2 organism due to its moderately pathogenic characteristics.